The rising temperature in the peak of an Indian summer sets the perfect tone for our blog topic- Precision Air Conditioning for IT applications.

 Batteries are storage devices capable of storing power.
 Inverters draw out the stored energy during power cuts.
 Inverters use batteries that are chargeable to generate electricity.
-They convert AC into DC that can power consumer appliances.
+They convert AC into DC which can power consumer appliances.
 They charge the batteries when the power supply is available.

 There are different types of batteries in the market.
 Many consumers are often unaware of these types and are left wondering about which one to choose.
 When in doubt, it is best to get the opinion from experts.
-Nantech is a leading inverter tubular battery dealer in Chennai, with several years of experience in the field and can guide you with the right choice.
+Nantech is a leading inverter tubular battery dealer in Chennai, with several years of experience in the field, and can guide you with the right choice.

 Rechargeable batteries contain two electrodes dipped in an electrolyte solution.
 The electrodes are essentially two solid plates and the electrolyte is a liquid or a gel.
 The chemical reaction between the electrodes and electrolytes causes the formation of DC current.
 These chemical reactions are reversible, making the battery rechargeable.
 How interesting is that!

-In a Lead Acid Battery, lead and lead dioxide are the electrodes and sulphuric acid acts as the electrolyte solution.
+In a Lead Acid Battery, lead and lead dioxide are the electrodes, and sulphuric acid acts as the electrolyte solution.
 Electrodes dipped in sulphuric acid result in a chemical reaction that generates the DC current.

 Often, people are misled by various terms used for inverter batteries.
 You may have heard about lead acid batteries, tubular batteries, flat plate batteries, etc. The commonly known batteries are the lead acid batteries.
 Let us now break a common misconception.
-Tubular batteries and flat plate batteries are two types of lead acid batteries.
+Tubular batteries and flat plate batteries are two types of lead-acid batteries.
 Yes!
 People use lead acid batteries and flat plate batteries interchangeably, but in reality, tubular batteries are also lead acid batteries.

-Thus, Lead acid batteries are of two types– Flat plate batteries and Tubular Batteries.
+Thus, Lead-acid batteries are of two types– Flat plate batteries and Tubular Batteries.